 Please plan to arrive at the designated meeting place 10 minutes before the tour starts for facilities and logistics.
 Plan ahead, dress for the weather and remember to bring water!
 Free Parking is available at 350 Dutton Street in the Hamilton Canal Innovation District garage.

 Lowell Walks programs have concluded for 2022.
-Check back in Spring 2023 for future programs.
+Stay tuned for notifications about our future programming!

 Saturday, May 7--Downtown Architecture with Stephen Stowell Meet at Lowell National Historical Park Visitor Center (246 Market Street).